-6 If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including: Coordination with institutions of higher education, employers, and local partners; and rising 6th graders.
+6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; andIncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.

+Bennett's Mill develops a foundation for student success at middle school through its Foundation Camp for rising 6th graders.
 During the course of the camp, students are provided with study skills, preview standards and are provided with other essential survival tips to best prepare for the transition from elementary to middle school.
-Eighth grade students also receive academic opportunities to take high school courses in a foreign language, math and physical science
+Eighth grade students also receive academic opportunities to take high school courses in a foreign language, math and physical science.